Here’s what you can do to get financial help for veterans

 - Veterans of Foreign War Unmet Needs Grant will provide recent veterans with up to $2,500 in grants for needs stemming from the hardships of military service.

 - The National Association of American Veterans Emergency Assistance helps refer veterans and their families to financial aid services.
-It also provides free transport to medical appointments for veterans in the Washington, DC area.
+It also provides transport to medical appointments for veterans in the Washington, DC area.
 This makes it possible for many people to go and see a doctor when they couldn’t afford to do so otherwise.

 - USA Cares Emergency America’s Heroes helps veterans pay bills, including food and utilities, by offering them an average grant of $650.